robertradnai/vocabulary-lib/README.md

 # Purpose

-- This library creates quiz rounds based on the word lists and on the alternative expression repositories
+- To create quiz rounds based on the word lists and on the alternative expression repositories, taking the user's learning progress into consideration.
-- A quiz round consists of flashcards and multiple-choice quizzes in a fixed order, these will be shown to the user
+  - A quiz round consists of a batch of flashcards and quizzes in a fixed order.
+  - A flashcard consists of an expression in one language, its translation to another language and additional remarks.
+  - A word list consists of flashcards, language information and the learning progress.
+- To show the learning progress to the user as a percentage.
+- To reset the learning progress of the word list on request.
+- To update the learning progress of the user after they answer the multiple-choice quizzes.
-- The library generates alternative expression repositories from word lists, these help in generating alternative (incorrect) answers for the multiple-choice quizzes
+- To list all expressions (in only one language) from a collection of word lists, these help in generating alternative (incorrect) answers for the multiple-choice quizzes.
+- To read flashcards from CSV files so that existing Excel tables can be easily used.
+The CSV files don't contain the learning progress.
+- To add the learning progress to the word list by reading it from a human- and machine-readable file.
+Saving the learning progress to such a file shall also be possible.

 # How to install
 * cd into the repository root